alanesq/CameraWifiMotion/readme.txt

 Using the flash can often trigger such problems if there is any problem with the power supply.

 Camera troubleshooting: https://randomnerdtutorials.com/esp32-cam-troubleshooting-guide/

-The SD Card uses the same i/o pin as the LED so if you use an sd card the LED can not be controlled but it will still flash when the sd card is accessed.
-I don't know why they did this?
-The only way to stop the LED flashing when the SD card is accesses is using a soldering iron remove the transistor next to the LED.